-Students who entered any of the Engineering degree programmes prior to 2004 shall be required to pass an examination in a language approved by the Faculty.
+Students who entered any of the Engineering degree programmes prior to 2004 shall be required to pass an examination in a language approved by the Programme Board.
 Such students will not be conferred with the BE Degree until they have satisfied this language requirement.
 Language courses are offered to such students at different levels; the language skills of individual students determine the level at which a course is taken.

-Students entering any of the Engineering degree programmes in 2004 or later shall be required to reach a defined level of attainment in a third language, approved by the Faculty, in order to be eligible for the award of the BE degree.
-A Language Certificate will be awarded to students who pass the Language examination.
-Students entering with a grade C3 at Higher Level in the Leaving Certificate examination of the Republic of Ireland, or its equivalent, in an approved language will be deemed to meet the language requirement.
+Students who entered any of the Engineering degree programmes in 2004 are required to reach a defined level of attainment in a third language, approved by the Programme Board, in order to be eligible for the award of the BE degree.
+Students entering with a Grade C3 at Higher Level in the Leaving Certificate examination of the Republic of Ireland, or its equivalent in an approved language will be deemed to meet the language requirement.